-While Florida law enforcement agencies and laboratories may internally track the progress of SAK testing, Florida does not currently provide any tracking mechanism that provides access to a victim and other entities.
+While Florida law enforcement agencies and laboratories may internally track the progress of SAK testing, Florida does not currently provide any tracking mechanism that provides access to a victim or other entities.

-CS/HB 673 creates "Gail's Law" to require FDLE, subject to an appropriation and no later than July 1, 2023, to create and maintain a statewide database tracking the location, processing status, and storage of SAKs.
+CS/CS/HB 673 creates "Gail's Law" to require FDLE, subject to an appropriation and no later than July 1, 2023, to create and maintain a statewide database tracking the location, processing status, and storage of each SAK collected after the database is implemented.
 The database must be accessible by law enforcement, alleged victims, and alleged victims' parents, guardians, or other representatives.
 The database must track the status of a SAK from its collection throughout the criminal justice process all the way through the kit's destruction.
-The bill requires FDLE to adopt rules and that specified entities must participate in the database in accordance with those rules.
+The bill requires FDLE to adopt rules and specified entities to participate in the database in accordance with those rules.
 The bill also requires FDLE to ensure that every victim or victim's representative is notified that the database exists and is provided with instructions on how to use it.

 Under the bill, a victim must be notified when the analysis of his or her SAK results in a DNA match, but such notification must not release any identifying information of the match.
 Such notification may only be delayed up to 180 days if notifying the required persons would negatively affect an investigation.
-The bill authorizes FDLE to phase in participation according to region, volume of kits, and other criteria, but all entities in the chain of custody must fully participate in the statewide database no later than one year after it is created.
+The bill authorizes FDLE to phase in participation according to region, volume of kits, and other criteria, but requires all entities in the chain of custody to fully participate in the statewide database no later than one year after it is created.
+The bill also requires FDLE to apply for any available grant funds to assist in implementing the database.